slfx77/psx_texture_extractor/README.md

 - [Rawtex](https://zenhax.com/viewtopic.php?t=7099), a multipurpose converter for raw texture files.
 Used to convert 16-bit textures with palette types 0x100-0x102 and 0xd01.

-- [pypng](https://github.com/drj11/pypng), used to write 4-bit and 8-bit textures to PNG files.
+- [pypng](https://github.com/drj11/pypng), used to write textures to PNG files.